behavioral-ds/behavioral-dynamics-io/README.md

 - Load content-based representations (e.g. text embeddings).
 - Train and evaluate classifiers (random forest, gradient boosting).

-## 6. Visualisation
+## 6. Visualization
-Figure-generation scripts are located in `visualisation/`.
+Figure-generation scripts are located in `visualization/`.
 They mainly take the result files from `experiments/` and other raw data and produce the plots shown in the paper.

 ## 7. Citation
 If you use this codebase or build upon our methods, please cite: